User Community Service Desk Downloads

 false

-If true, a CopyColumns operation will skip its execution in certain situations when the data is unchanged in a way that recomputing the aggregation should yield the same result.
-Skip happens when sourceEntity has no changes and targetEntity has only UPDATE (no INSERT or DELETE).
+If true, a CopyColumns operation is skipped in certain situations when the data is unchanged in such a way that recomputing the aggregation should return the same result.
+This happens when sourceEntity has no changes and targetEntity has only UPDATE changes (no INSERT or DELETE).

-Must be turned off for reprocessing if aggregation logic has changed.
+Must be turned off for reprocessing if the aggregation logic has changed.

 nme.match.rematchIf.removeManualMatch